 How we Ship Our Hatching Eggs

 First we select the best eggs; clean ones which have a strong shell, good shape and average size.
 Our Marans eggs are also selected for colour.
 Next we candle the prospective eggs.
-This helps us to eliminate the rare egg with hairline cracks that are not visible to the eye or misplaced air cells.
+This helps us to eliminate the occasional egg with hairline cracks that are not visible to the eye and loose or misplaced air cells.

 These good eggs are then individually wrapped in toilet paper which helps to cushion and stabilize them when in the egg carton.
-Small eggs which shake around in the carton when the lid is closed get extra padding to hold them firm so they can’t smash into each other.
-The carton is then taped shut and wrapped in bubble wrap and placed into a cardboard box surrounded by a layer of crumpled newspaper.
-We’ve found that crumpled newspaper performs as well as bubble wrap, and is more environmentally friendly and affordable so it’s become our favourite.
+Small eggs which would shake around in the carton when the lid is closed get extra padding to hold them firm so they can’t smash into each other.
+The carton is then taped shut and wrapped in bubble wrap and placed into a cardboard box surrounded by a layer of crumpled newspaper or feed bag.
+We’ve found that crumpled newspaper/feed bag performs as well as bubble wrap, is more environmentally friendly and cheaper so it’s become our favourite.

-The cardboard box is cut down as small as I can because shipping costs are calculated on box size, and yet big enough to provide protection from shipping.
+The cardboard box is cut down as small as I can because shipping costs are calculated on box size, and yet still big enough to provide protection from shipping.
 We then wrap the box in plain brown paper (feed bags are plentiful around here), and tape Fragile and This Side Up notices on to the box.
-After being labelled with the address, a picture taken of the box and address which we send to you so you know it’s on it’s way, it’s delivered to the post office Monday morning and shipped Express Post so it will arrive that same week with luck.
+After being labelled with the address, a picture taken of the box and address which we send to you so you know it’s on it’s way.
+Monday morning we take it to the post office and ship it Xpress Post so it will arrive that same week .
 We are also experienced in getting refunds for shipments that arrive after their guaranteed delivery date and will refund it back to you.

 Why we can ship eggs